History of Sikkim: Kingdom of Sikkim

 Shortly after his coronation the new Chogyal appointed 12 kalon or ministers from the Bhutia community and split his kingdom into 12 Dzongs or administrative units, which each contained a fort.
 Individual Dzongs were headed by a Dzonga drawn from amongst the Lepchas.
 The lands of Sikkim were leased as gifts to Kazis and thikadars who in turn leased sub-plots to peasants at high rents.
 Mandals (headmen) and karbaris (assistants to the mandals) were employed by the kazis and thikadars as rent collectors and dispute mediators.
-Out of Sikkim's 104 revenue estates, 61 were leased to kazis and thikadars for fixed sums, five were given to monasteries and fifteen were retained by the Chogyal for his private use.
+Out of Sikkim's 104 revenue estates, 61 were leased to Kazis and thikadars for fixed sums, five were given to monasteries and fifteen were retained by the Chogyal for his private use.
 The Limbu chiefs or the Subbas were also given full autonomy of their districts under the King.

 Thus Phuntsog Namgyal became the first King of the Kingdom of Sikkim and all the Kirat chiefs agreed to regard him as the supreme ruler.
-However, the Magars did not get along with the Bhutias and left Sikkim after they were defeated in a battle.
+However, the Magars did not get along with the Bhutia and left Sikkim after they were defeated in a battle.
 The King called all the Kirat chiefs and proclaimed that Bhutias or Lhopsas, Tsongs or the Limbus and the Mempas or the Lepchas were all part of one family known as the Lho-Mehn-Tsong with the King as the father, the Lepchas as the mother and the Limbus as the sons and they were forbidden to fight amongst themselves.
 The signing of this tripartite treaty of Lho-Mehn-Tsong Tsum was overseen by eight Bhutia tribal leaders, twelve Limbu tribal leaders and four Lepcha tribal leaders in present West Sikkim.